bluehalo/ansible-roles/local_artifact/README.md

 The following variables should be passed to the role:

-    local_artifact_id - an artifact identifier, used in output messages only

     local_artifact_src - local path to the file to be uploaded; overridden by ```local_artifact_srcglob```

     local_artifact_srcglob - local path glob, used in a with_fileglob loop; overrides ```local_artifact_src```